alterfw/docs/docs/basics/helpers.md

 ### Accessing Session in the views

-An instance of `Session` is available globally in all twig templates rendered by Ampersand.
+An instance of `Session` is available globally in all twig templates rendered by Alter.

 ```php
 {% if session->has('message') %}